14 Sights in Ingolstadt, Germany (with Map and Images)

 Ingolstadt City Museum

-The Stadtmuseum Ingolstadt is located in the Kavalier Hepp, a fortress of the 19th century.
+The Stadtmuseum Ingolstadt is located in the Kavalier Hepp, a fortress building from the 19th century.
 It shows the historical and cultural development of the Ingolstadt area from early history to modern times.
-A separate section is dedicated to the history of crafts and industry.
+A separate department is dedicated to the history of craftsmanship and industry.
 The Toy Museum and the "Museum" component of the Memorial to the Victims of National Socialism and the Dead of the World Wars are integrated into the Contemporary History Department.
-In addition to the Ingolstadt City Museum, the Farm Equipment Museum and the Marieluise Fleißer House are also integrated into the city history centre.
+In addition to the Ingolstadt City Museum, the Farm Equipment Museum and the Marieluise Fleißer House are also integrated into the City History Centre.

 Wikipedia: Stadtmuseum Ingolstadt (DE), Website